Courses ofInstruction

 Course Descriptions

-ANTH 102 World Prehistory This course seeks to replace myths of "killer apes" and "ancient astronauts" with archaeological reality.
+ANTH 102 Archaeology and World Prehistory This course seeks to replace myths of "killer apes" and "ancient astronauts" with archaeological reality.
 A broad survey of archaeological knowledge of both New and Old World prehistory provides a framework for analysis of major transitions in cultural evolution and of selected archaeological puzzles, such as the enigmatic markings of the Peruvian desert near Nazca.
 This course is designed for non majors who want a general understanding of what "happened" in prehistory.
 The course is also suitable for prospective majors who need an overview of the archaeological record against which to set more specialized courses in archaeology.
 (Clark, offered annually)

 ANTH 110 Intro Cultural Anthropology This course explores the anthropological understanding of human society through ethnographic case studies of particular societies.
 In the holistic approach of anthropology, the interrelations of kinship, economics, politics, and religion are stressed.
 Special emphasis is also placed on anthropological theories of human behavior and the wide range of creative solutions to the problem of social living devised by various cultures of the world.
 (Staff, offered each semester)